Copyright 2008-2015 Nokia Networks

 -A --argumentfile path * Text file to read more arguments from.
 File can have

-both options and data sources one per line.
+both options and output files, one per line.
 Contents

 do not need to be escaped but spaces in the beginning